trpc/trpc/www/docs/further/subscriptions.md

 slug: /subscriptions
 ---

+## Introduction

 Subscriptions are a type of real-time event stream between the client and server.

-Use subscriptions when you need to push real-time updates to the client whenever the server emits a new event.
+Use subscriptions when you need to push real-time updates to the client.

-The client connects to the server and keeps the connection open and will with to the best of its ability reconnect and gracefully recover if you track the emissions using [`tracked()`](#tracked).
+The client establishes and maintains a persistent connection to the server.
+It automatically attempts to reconnect and recovers gracefully if disconnected with the help of [`tracked()`](#tracked) events.

 If you have a finite amount of events to stream, you should consider using [httpBatchStreamLink](../client/links/httpBatchStreamLink.md) instead.